Man Utd fans boo Maguire in Crystal Palace friendly - why have Red Devils faithful turned on captain? | Goal.com

 Man Utd fans boo Maguire in Crystal Palace friendly - why have Red Devils faithful turned on captain?

 Manchester United fans singled out Harry Maguire during their pre-season friendly against Crystal Palace on Tuesday.
-The centre-back was booed by the Red Devils supporters when he touched the ball in the clash.
+The centre-back was booed by the Red Devils supporters whenever he touched the ball in the early stages of the clash.

 Watch Man Utd fans jeer Maguire